Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 What Is a Supply Chain Security Analyst?

-A Supply Chain Security Analyst is a cybersecurity professional responsible for identifying, assessing, and mitigating risks originating from third-party vendors, suppliers, software providers, logistics partners, and interconnected systems.
+A Supply Chain Security Analyst is responsible for assessing and mitigating security risks associated with third-party vendors, software providers, hardware suppliers, and logistics partners.

 Key Responsibilities of a Supply Chain Security Analyst